jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 ### Deploy and test

-If you only make changes to the process definition, you can use `mvn install` to create the AMP, then `mvn alfresco:install` as you did earlier to deploy the AMP to your Alfresco installation.
+If you only make changes to the process definition, you can just build the project.
 You don't have to restart.

+If you are deploying to a separate, standalone Alfresco server, use `mvn install` to create the AMP, then `mvn alfresco:install` to deploy the AMP to your Alfresco installation without restarting.

-Just remember to use the Alfresco workflow console to redeploy the process definition.
+Regardless of how you are deploying, remember to use the Alfresco workflow console to redeploy the process definition.

 Now test the third-party reviewer path but instead of clicking the approve or reject link that is included in the email, ignore it for five minutes.
 You should see the workflow continue along the approved path when the timer expires.